Squint Treatment in Kolkata

 Strabismus Type Classification

-We determine the direction and pattern of the deviation - esotropia, exotropia, hypertropia, or combined - and whether it is constant or intermittent, comitant or incomitant.
+We determine the direction and pattern of the deviation - esotropia, exotropia, hypertropia - and whether it is constant or intermittent, comitant or incomitant.
 This classification determines everything about the treatment pathway.

 Accommodative Component Assessment